Enter the base name or location (i.e. "North Carolina" or "Pearl Harbor")

-Mathematica is a nationally recognized, nonpartisan firm that conducts social policy research on healthcare, welfare, education, labor, and related topics.
+Mathematica is a nationally recognized research organization that conducts social policy studies on health care, disability, education, welfare, nutrition, and related topics.
 Our mission is to improve public well-being by bringing the highest standards of quality, objectivity, and excellence to bear on the work we do for our clients, which include federal, state, and local government agencies, as well as private foundations.

-Mathematica is currently looking for program analysts to join our Performance Management Group in our Washington, DC office location.
-As a Program Analyst you would assist in the evaluation, design, and implementation of government reporting and performance systems.
-You would join our staff of research professionals, which includes doctoral level researchers in the fields of public policy, social sciences, and economics, as well as other master's-level analysts.
+As a health researcher, you would join our staff of approximately 85 health research professionals, which includes doctoral-level (Ph.D., D.Sc., or Dr.P.H.) and physician researchers in the fields of public health, public policy, behavioral or social sciences, and economics, as well as M.P.H. and other master's-level analysts.
 We offer our employees a stimulating team-oriented work environment, competitive salaries, and a comprehensive benefits package, as well as the advantages of employee ownership.

 Various federal agencies with whom we contract require that staff successfully undergo a background investigation or security clearance as a condition of working on the project.
 If you are assigned to such a project, you will be required to obtain the requisite security clearance.